-If a woman were to feel that she has been discriminated against in so far as managing her sexual problems are concerned, she would be absolutely right.
+As a woman, if you feel that you have been discriminated against in so far as managing your sexual problems are concerned, you would be absolutely right.
 Our knowledge about female sexual dysfunction, especially in women with diabetes, has been minimal.
 Little progress has been accomplished in the past 30 years.
 Although it is universally appreciated that long-standing diabetes is associated with sexual dysfunction in men, the state of inquiry into sexual dysfunction in diabetic women is rudimentary.
 A literature search of the articles published in the last 5 years on sexual dysfunction in diabetic men yields numbers in the thousands; a similar computer search directed toward diabetic women results in 13 articles.

-In order to manage female sexual dysfunction, it is imperative that one understand both, the normal female anatomy and her sexual response cycle as well as the causes which can lead to sexual dysfunction, or dissatisfaction, as it is often called.
+For you to be able to discuss your problem with your doctor, it is essential that you understand the basics of both, the normal female anatomy and the females sexual response cycle, as well as the causes which can lead to sexual dysfunction, or dissatisfaction, as it is often called.

 The clinical definition of the female sexual response cycle consists of four stages of arousal, marked by physiological and psychological changes.